What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 Every single touchpoint influences their overall experience.
 Most often, it begins the moment they discover your property, whether that be on Google, Tripadvisor, Booking.com or any other platforms.
 And their experience doesn’t just end the moment they check out.
 In fact, if you play your cards right, it might not end at all.

 Some elements of the guest experience will always be at the forefront of a hotelier’s mind — like cleanliness of rooms or the efficiency of waitstaff.
-But so many are less-obvious, yet crucial.
+But so many are less obvious, yet crucial.

 The Difference Between Hotel Guest Experience & Hotel Guest Service

-It’s important for hoteliers to understand the difference between guest service and guest experience.
 Guest service is reactive.
-For example, if a guest approaches a receptionist and complains about their room and the receptionist does something about it, that’s service.
+For example, if a guest approaches a receptionist and complains about their room and the front desk staff does something about it, that’s service.

 Guest experience, on the other hand, is proactive — for example, when checking in, the receptionist congratulates a repeat guest on their birthday and gives them a voucher for a free drink at the bar.